Why Mindful Little Minds? My Mindful Parenting Journey

 I believe too, that all parents deserve support.
 They deserve the opportunity to take care of themselves, and their own mental and physical health.
 They deserve the opportunity to break free from their own family history.
 Support to change the patterns they find themselves stuck in.
 The assistance to make educated, and informed decisions about their parenting.
 The opportunity to change, if they wish to, without being shamed for their past or present choices.

 They deserve to have access to knowledge, so that they are not parenting from a place of fear, or because it’s how they were parented, or because they think it’s what they “should” be doing.
-I believe that all parents should feel empowered to be the kind of parent they want to be.
+I believe that all parents should feel empowered to be the kind of parent they want to be and the kind of parent their child needs.
 To use all the information and knowledge available to them to make the choice for themselves.

 I believe in teachers.